gromnitsky/untabify/README.md

 # untabify

-Convert all tabs in strings to multiple spaces, preserving columns.
+Convert all tabs in a string to multiple spaces & vice versa, preserving columns.

 	npm install untabify